Electro Team: History

 Their third studio album Anno Domini (1996) sold more than 60,000 copies, while the single from the album "Ja ti priznajem" (I Confess to You) became a huge success.
 By 1998, the band held many concerts and even became famous internationally.
 They set high standards in the production of videos, for which they got two Porin Awards.
 The same year Vanna and Darko Juranović D`Knock (then known as DáReal) left the band wanting to focus on their solo career.

 In 2000 a new album was released with a new singer Andrea Čubrić under the title Disco Neckt.
 In 2001, another singer, Lana Klingor, replaced Andrea, and in Spring 2002, they put out another album called Vision 5 which brought a more commercial dance pop sound while male rap vocals were reduced to the minimum.
 This album brought them back to the top of the singles charts and Lana became accepted by the audience, bringing back the old and attracting some new fans.
 It sold very well and was certified Gold.
 They put out a compilation of their best hit singles from 1993 to 2003 under the title Decade, which was certified Silver.

-In 2005, the band got a new singer, Katarina Rautek, and released their sixth album Frankfurt Bombay Tokyo, and in 2007, their last album so far, called Vrhunski album (An Excellent Album) whose sound is different from their previous, well-known style, bringing more softer europop and dance pop with elements of pop folk in some songs and without male rap vocals.
+In 2005, the band got a new singer, Katarina Rautek, and released their sixth album Frankfurt Bombay Tokyo, and in 2007, the album called Vrhunski album (An Excellent Album) whose sound is different from their previous, well-known style, bringing more softer europop and dance pop with elements of pop folk in some songs and without male rap vocals.
 In June 2007 the band celebrated 20 years since they were formed and started as the first rap and dance band in Croatia.

-Although ET is no longer active and have changed a few lead singers, they never repeated the success they had in the 90s with Vanna as their lead singer.
+In 2010, they released their last album called Powercore.
+The album featured hit singles Prazan stan (Empty Flat) and Soba 202 (Room 202).

 In April 2016, Katarina left E.T., and Sara-Elena Menkovska came in her place, who they first introduced at the CMC Festival 2016 with the song "Ako možeš, oprosti".
 After 4 months, cooperation with the new singer ended and since then the band E.T. had been on a break.

 The next appearance of the band was in 2023, announcing a new collaboration with the singer Meri Andraković.
 The band was among the participants of Dora 2024, the Croatian selection for the Eurovision Song Contest 2024, with the song "Pametnom dosta"; they did not qualify for the final.